MerelyLogical/blog/pages/nas.md

 | Total       |                                                            |   201.53 |
 | Grand Total |                                                            |   618.17 |

-{: .highlight}
+{: .note}
 > SATA expansion cards is also a thing, but
 > [this](https://unraid-guides.com/2020/12/07/dont-ever-use-cheap-pci-e-sata-expansion-cards-with-unraid/)
-> gives a convincing argument why we should use HBA cards instead.
+> gives a convincing argument why HBA cards should be used instead.

 {: .note}
 > cable management is a lot more difficult with such a small case and a lot of drives.